Trahloc/midi-qol/README.md

 ## Dice So Nice
 Midi generally works with dice so nice, but the interactions are more complicated with the merge card.

-## Let Me Roll That For You
-Midi-qol can use Let Me Roll That For You for player/gm saving throws and is the preferred roller.
-There is a "feature" that LMRTFY returns the roll result to midi before the 3d dice have finished rolling, so you may see the saves display before the dice finish doing their thing.

 ## Monks Token Bar
 Midi-qol can use Monk's Token Bar to roll saves. **Update** adv/dis advantage for magic resistance/concentration now work with MTB.